Computers are the tools. You are the mastermind.

 Because the applications are so broad, well-trained computer scientists are needed now more than ever.
 We’ve updated the computer science curriculum at WWU to better meet these needs.
 Our new program covers everything from programming essentials to digital ethics, all within the context of the service-minded Christian world view which makes WWU unique.
 We endeavor to prepare well-rounded computer scientists who are ready to be not only technically proficient technology professionals, but thoughtful citizens as well.

-Walla Walla University offers five different degrees in computing, ranging from highly technical options such as the Bachelor of Science in Computer Science or Bachelor of Science in Engineering with a concentration in Computer Engineering, to the Bachelor of Science in Information Systems offered jointly with the School of Business, or the mission-oriented Master of Arts in Media Ministry with a concentration in Web and Interactive Media.
+Walla Walla University offers five different degrees in computing, ranging from highly technical options such as the Bachelor of Science in Computer Science or Bachelor of Science in Engineering with a concentration in Computer Engineering, to the Bachelor of Science in Information Systems offered jointly with the School of Business, or the mission-oriented Master of Arts in Cinema, Religion, and Worldview with a concentration in Web and Interactive Media.

 The Computer Science curriculum is organized into strands designed to provide students technical expertise in a wide range of modern computing fields.
 These strands include: